centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-ruckus-zonedirector-snmp.md

 ### Ruckus device configuration

-To use this Plugin, the SNMP service must be properly configured on your Ruckus device.
-Ruckus provides an official documentation to achieve this: http://docs.ruckuswireless.com/smartzone/3.6.1/sz100-vsze-administrator-guide/GUID-F08BF334-2116-47A5-900C-B6AA4FC5E62A
+The SNMP agent must be configured and activated on the host.
+Please refer to the [official documentation](http://docs.ruckuswireless.com/smartzone/3.6.1/sz100-vsze-administrator-guide/GUID-F08BF334-2116-47A5-900C-B6AA4FC5E62A) from the manufacturer/publisher.

 ### Network flow

-Your Centreon Poller must be able to reach the Ruckus device over UDP/161 SNMP port.
+The target resource must be reachable from the Centreon poller on the UDP/161 SNMP port.

 ## Installing the monitoring connector